 • Trial period: 365 nights.

-• Shipping: Free shipping.
+• Shipping: Free white glove delivery.

 • Firmness: 6/10.

-• Height: 11.5 inches or 14.5 inches.
+• Height: 11.5 inches, 14.5 inches.

 “The Saatva Classic mattress is a great match for side sleepers, thanks to its pressure-relieving pillow top.
 If you like responsive mattresses, this is a great option.”